thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.ScreenWakeLock/README.md

 A Blazor wrapper for the [Screen Wake Lock API](https://www.w3.org/TR/screen-wake-lock/).

-The ScreenWakeLock API allows web applications to request a screen wake lock.
+The Screen Wake Lock API allows web applications to request a screen wake lock.
 Under the right conditions, and if allowed, the screen wake lock prevents the system from turning off a device's screen.

 ## Getting started